JRUCSD/cse15l-lab-reports/lab-report-4-week-8.md

 [My MarkdownParse](https://github.com/JRUCSD/markdown-parse)
 *All Tests Failed*
 ![failed tests](myFailure.png)
-*Snippet 3 failed for an additional reason because there's a bug in our groups code that has yet to be solved, causing an infinite loop*
+*Note: snippet 3 failed for an additional reason because there's a bug in our group's code that has yet to be resolved, causing an infinite loop*

 [Reviewed MarkdownParse](https://github.com/w2llS/markdown-parse)
 *All Tests Failed*